jondavid-black/food/docs/_posts/2025-10-25-jambalaya.md

 1. Pull the chicken into bite size portions, removing all skin and bones.
 1. Add the pulled chicken back to the Jambalaya and combine well.
 1. Slice the green onions.
 1. Serve the Jambalaya in a bowl with green onion as a top garnish.
-Offer Louisiana hot sause for additional heat and flavor.
+Offer Louisiana hot sauce for additional heat and flavor.